Morrison Waite: Death

 Waite died unexpectedly of pneumonia on March 23, 1888.
 This created a stir in Washington, as there had been no hint that his illness was serious.
 His condition had been treated as confidential, in part to avoid alarming his wife who was in California.
 The Washington Post devoted its entire front page to his demise.
 Large crowds joined in the mourning.
 Except for Justices Bradley and Matthews, all the justices accompanied his body on the special train that went to Toledo, Ohio.
 Mrs. Waite traveled by train from California, arriving just in time for the funeral.

 Published reports indicated the Chief Justice would be buried in a family plot he had purchased in Forest Hill Cemetery, but he was not interred there.
 Instead, he was buried in Woodlawn Cemetery, in Toledo, Ohio.

 Waite, who had financial difficulties during his service as Chief Justice, left a very small estate that was insufficient to support his widow and daughters.
 Members of the organized Bar in Washington and New York raised money to create two funds for the benefit of Waite's family members.

 On March 28, 1888 a House Funeral in the capitol building was held for the passing of Morrison Waite.
 In attendance at the funeral were President Grover Cleveland, First Lady Frances Cleveland, the Cabinet, and fellow Supreme Court justices.

 Legacy

 Supreme Court Justice Felix Frankfurter said of Waite:

 He did not confine the constitution within the limits of his own experience. ...
 The disciplined and disinterested lawyer in him transcended the bounds of the environment within which he moved and the views of the client whom he served at the bar.

-Waite High School (Toledo, Ohio) is named in his honor.
+Waite High School in Toledo, Ohio is named in his honor.